 - Beauty sleep is a real thing, it’s good for your skin

-The WHOOP Sleep Coach calculates your sleep debt and factors it into your nightly sleep need.
+The WHOOP Sleep Planner calculates your sleep debt and factors it into your nightly sleep need.

 A great method for avoiding sleep debt is to nap during the day if you have the chance.
 Naps of certain lengths can be beneficial in various ways.
 Learn More: The Ideal Sleep Playbook - Managing Sleep Debt with WHOOP